giovanni-grieco/big-data/README.md

 # Big Data (Università degli Studi Roma Tre)
 ## What's inside this repository?
-Helper scripts to setup the environment and run HDFS, Hive and Spark (Not Yet Implemented) on your machine
+Helper scripts to setup the environment and run HDFS, Mapreduce, Hive and Spark on your machine

 ## Requirements
 - Docker engine and docker compose